 The other day I was chatting up a recent college grad.
 He started drilling me with the typical questions about my background, major, and crept up to asking me: “What’s the difference between working at a big company versus working at a startup?”

 A lot of things come to mind.
 Before starting here at Cloudability, my short career had consisted mostly of working at big companies.
 Really big companies.
 There are a lot of differences, and it’s something I’ve thought a lot about.

 Startups are really sexy.
 Lots of booze.
 Apple products.
 Loft spaces with exposed beams (Hansel, so hot right now).
-But, now that I’ve had 3 months in the startup trenches, I can talk to some of the things that make me really proud of my job … beyond the beer and Apple products.
+But, now that I’ve had 3 months in the startup trenches, I can talk about some of the things that make me really proud of working at a startup … beyond the beer and Apple products.

 Startups need talented people, not specific job titles.
 This means that you can approach a startup you think is doing something amazing and sell them on YOU.
 If you get them hooked, you immediately come in doing what you want to be doing.
 And what you want to be doing can change drastically in a really short time frame.
 At a startup, you have the opportunity to explore new things you might never have considered doing, and you’ll be exposed to new things that you could end up loving.

 In a startup, there is no hiding.
 Everything that you take on is yours to own, your responsibility.
 You get your little island of the company and folks will largely stay off of it.
 Most things get vetted but, ultimately, you’re responsible for getting the best things out there.
 Things need to happen quickly and you will be tasked with making sure that things get done.
 You own everything you do.

 You can create what you want to see in the world